Can a voter consult the voters lists?

 FYI

-the lists of electors which are no longer valid are available for consultation after 50 years, and according to a specific procedure.
+The lists of electors which are no longer in force are available for consultation after 50 years, and according to a specific procedure.

-To consult the current list of electors, you must provide the following 2 documents:
+To view the current lists of electors, you must provide the 2 documents following:

 • Copy of your identification to prove your registration on the electoral lists

-• Written request certifying that you undertake on honor to not for commercial use of the list of electors
+• Written request certifying that you undertake on honor to not for commercial use electoral lists.

 Répondez aux questions successives et les réponses s’afficheront automatiquement